Federal Pell Grant

-You may find the number of MAP paid credit hours you have used by calling 800.899.4722.
-Students at a community college cannot be classified as a Junior or Senior.
+Students may find their number of MAP paid credit hours by calling 800.899.4722.
+Community college students cannot be classified as a Junior or Senior.

-You must be enrolled for at least 15 credit hours in a semester to receive the full amount of the MAP Grant shown on your award letter.
-If you are enrolled less than 15 credits the award is prorated as follows: Award ÷ 15 x credits enrolled.
+Students must be enrolled for at least 15 credits per semester to receive the full amount of the MAP Grant shown on the award letter.
+When enrolled in less than 15 credits the award is prorated as follows: Award ÷ 15 x credits enrolled.
 This award may only be applied to tuition and the registration fee.

-A: The college will apply MAP Grants to student accounts if state funding is allocated.
+A: The College will apply MAP Grants to student accounts AT THE TIME THE STATE PAYS THE AWARD.

-Q: If I’m not receiving MAP Grant funds, why do I see a MAP award on my financial aid account?
+Q: If I am not receiving MAP Grant funds, why do I see a MAP award on my financial aid account?

 Q: When will the state allocate and distribute MAP Grant funds?

-Q: With no MAP Grant, I can’t afford to continue my education.
+Q: With no MAP Grant, I cannot afford to continue my education.
 Are there any other options?

-A: We understand that the uncertainty of MAP Grant funding may impact your plan to cover the costs of education at Carl Sandburg College.
+A: We understand that the uncertainty of MAP Grant funding may affect plans to cover the costs of education at Sandburg.
 It is best to contact us directly to discuss options.
-We are here to help with any questions you might have regarding your financial aid package.
-You may stop by the Financial Aid Office in E103, or call us at 309.341.5283, or email us at email@example.com.
+We are here to help with any questions students might have regarding financial aid.
+Please stop by Financial Aid Office in E103, or call 309.341.5283, or email firstname.lastname@example.org.

 Q: If the state allocates MAP Grant funding, how will I know?